-- 13 The three case studies presented here were derived from an ex-post data analysis, but profiles - 14 could become hypotheses for the next generation of research on migration and global - environmental change in mountain areas of the global South.
-Researchers from different - academic disciplines should work closely with practitioners in order to build household profiles - based on a solid multidimensional vulnerability index, where both the key dimensions of - vulnerability and the thresholds for their indicators represent properly the socio-economic - reality as well as the human mobility patterns. - 20 While the use of multidimensional indices in the poverty (Alkire and Foster, 2011) and - 21 livelihoods (Hahn et al., 2009) literature is widespread, its possible use in relation to human - 22 migration is promising yet understudied (Siegel and Waidler, 2012; Loschmann and Siegel, - 23 2014), and no attempt has been made to link a multidimensional vulnerability index to human - 24 mobility patterns in mountain areas of the global South. - 25 On one hand, such an index would build on the lessons learned from the poverty and - 26 livelihoods literature, both from a theoretical perspective (which dimensions of vulnerability - should be considered) and an empirical point of view (which indicators and thresholds allow - researchers to build effective profiles that can be conducive for case study-specific in-depth - 29 understanding and for comparability).
+The three case studies presented here were derived from an ex-post data analysis, but profiles could become hypotheses for the next generation of research on migration and global environmental change in mountain areas of the global South.
+Researchers from different academic disciplines should work closely with practitioners in order to build household profiles based on a solid multidimensional vulnerability index, where both the key dimensions of vulnerability and the thresholds for their indicators represent properly the socio-economic reality as well as the human mobility patterns.

+While the use of multidimensional indices in the poverty (Alkire and Foster, 2011) and livelihoods (Hahn et al., 2009) literature is widespread, its possible use in relation to human migration is promising yet understudied (Siegel and Waidler, 2012; Loschmann and Siegel, 2014), and no attempt has been made to link a multidimensional vulnerability index to human mobility patterns in mountain areas of the global South.

+On one hand, such an index would build on the lessons learned from the poverty and livelihoods literature, both from a theoretical perspective (which dimensions of vulnerability should be considered) and an empirical point of view (which indicators and thresholds allow researchers to build effective profiles that can be conducive for case study-specific in-depth understanding and for comparability).

-2 resource-dependent mountain areas, such as the importance of livelihood diversification, 3 preventive measures against climatic and environmental hazards and housing conditions.
-Such profiles would contribute to the academic debate on migration and environmental change 4 in several ways; firstly, they would help overcome the inherent tension between much needed 5 6 site-specific research digging deeply into a situated reality (with a combination of quantitative 7 methods and ethnographic and PRA methods) and generalizations conducive to comparability and general lessons for policy makers.
-8 9 Secondly, drawing on poverty economics, these households profiles could help integrating 10 migration (usually neglected in the microeconomics of poverty or understood as negative) in studies of micro-dynamics of adaptation to climatic and environmental changes at the 11 12 household/community level.
+On the other hand, the index should take into account the specificities of local livelihoods in resource-dependent mountain areas, such as the importance of livelihood diversification, preventive measures against climatic and environmental hazards and housing conditions.
+Such profiles would contribute to the academic debate on migration and environmental change in several ways; firstly, they would help overcome the inherent tension between much needed site-specific research digging deeply into a situated reality (with a combination of quantitative methods and ethnographic and PRA methods) and generalizations conducive to comparability and general lessons for policy makers.

+Secondly, drawing on poverty economics, these households profiles could help integrating migration (usually neglected in the microeconomics of poverty or understood as negative) in studies of micro-dynamics of adaptation to climatic and environmental changes at the household/community level.
 Thirdly, they could act as a bridge for better integrating migration research with community-based adaptation methodologies.

-13 For instance, the role of gender and ethnicity in shaping the differentiated and interdependent 14 adaptive options available to men and women has been increasingly acknowledged (Adger et al 15 2009; Nightingale 2009; Onta and Resurrecion 2011; Verma et al 2011).
-Whereas the wider 16 17 adaptation scholarship recognizes the role of entrenched inequalities at the intersection of gender, class, ethnicity, religious affiliation, caste etc. in shaping adaptive responses, the 18 literature on migration and global environmental change is still lacking a proper integration of 19 these elements.
-In the case of mountain areas, the case study of Pakistan has explicitly looked 20 into gender dynamics and Massey et al. in their CVSF study (2010) show that the effects of 21 22 environmental change vary by gender and ethnicity, with women being more affected by changes in the time required to gather fodder and men by changes in the time gathering 23 24 firewood, and high caste Hindus generally being less affected than others by environmental change.
-25 26
+For instance, the role of gender and ethnicity in shaping the differentiated and interdependent adaptive options available to men and women has been increasingly acknowledged (Adger et al 2009; Nightingale 2009; Onta and Resurrecion 2011; Verma et al 2011).
+Whereas the wider adaptation scholarship recognizes the role of entrenched inequalities at the intersection of gender, class, ethnicity, religious affiliation, caste etc. in shaping adaptive responses, the literature on migration and global environmental change is still lacking a proper integration of these elements.
+In the case of mountain areas, the case study of Pakistan has explicitly looked into gender dynamics and Massey et al. in their CVSF study (2010) show that the effects of environmental change vary by gender and ethnicity, with women being more affected by changes in the time required to gather fodder and men by changes in the time gathering firewood, and high caste Hindus generally being less affected than others by environmental change.